MicrosoftDocs/sql-docs/azure-sql/database/data-discovery-and-classification-overview.md

 ## FAQ - Advanced classification capabilities

 **Question**: Will [Microsoft Purview](/azure/purview/overview) replace SQL Data Discovery & Classification or will SQL Data Discovery & Classification be retired soon?
 **Answer**: We continue to support SQL Data Discovery & Classification and encourage you to adopt [Microsoft Purview](/azure/purview/overview) which has richer capabilities to drive advanced classification capabilities and data governance.
-If we decide to retire any service, feature, API or SKU, you will receive advance notice including a migration or transition path.
+If we decide to retire any service, feature, API or SKU, you'll receive advance notice including a migration or transition path.
 Learn more about Microsoft Lifecycle policies [here](/lifecycle/index).

 ## Next steps